 📍 Address: Ein Rafa, Jerusalem Mountains

-The combination of quality meat and fresh pastries is the beating heart of this place, which is located in one of the most beautiful locations in the city – the First Station compound.
-The concept here is simple but winning: a hot tabun that produces focaccia and pastries, and a grill that roasts precise cuts.
-This is not just another regular meat restaurant, but a place that understands that carbohydrates are not just an addition, but part of the celebration.
+The combination of quality meat and fresh baked goods is the beating heart of this place. lechembasar, located in one of the most beautiful locations in the city – the First Station complex.
+The concept here is simple yet winning: a blazing tabun oven turning out focaccias and pastries, and a grill searing precise cuts.
+This isn’t just another regular meat restaurant, but a place that understands that carbs aren’t just a side, but part of the celebration.

-The atmosphere in the place combines Jerusalem history with modern design, with a pleasant interior space and outdoor seating overlooking the passers-by in the complex.
-The kosher menu offers wonderful games of flavors and textures, when the meats receive devoted treatment and the breads absorb all the right juices and flavors.
-A perfect place for a family meal or a date in a relaxed but meticulous atmosphere.
+The atmosphere combines Jerusalem history with modern design, featuring a pleasant interior space and outdoor seating overlooking passersby in the complex.
+The menu offers wonderful plays on flavors and textures, the meats receive devoted treatment, and the breads soak up all the right juices and flavors.
+Perfect for a family meal or a date in a relaxed yet meticulous atmosphere.

 Must-try dishes: Lahmacun lamb, eggplant with tahini and pickled lemons and aged sirloin steak.